Tim Worstall: Career

 Worstall is a regular contributor to CapX.
 He has also written for The Guardian, The New York Times, PandoDaily, Forbes, The Register, The Daily Telegraph blogs, The Times, and The Wall Street Journal.
 In 2010 his blog was listed as one of the top 100 UK political blogs by Total Politics.

 Worstall is a supporter of the UK Independence Party (UKIP), stood as a candidate for London in the European Parliament election, 2009, and acted as the party's press officer.

 Worstall's writings on economics and environmentalism have received a varied response.
 Matt Ridley described his book Chasing Rainbows as "Fearless, fresh, forensic and funny", while in response to an article by Worstall about the think tank Compass the author Colin Hines described Worstall's argument as "a libellous smokescreen".
 Worstall has also written on corporate tax and has been critical of the protest group UK Uncut.

-In 2018 Tim founded the news site The Continental Telegraph reporting on news and current events.
+In 2018 Worstall founded the news site The Continental Telegraph reporting on news and current events.